MARIA MARTINEZ-ORDAZ

 REFEREED ARTICLES

-[10] “A Methodological Shift in Favor of (Some) Paraconsistency in the Sciences" in Logica Universalis (2022).
+[10] “A Methodological Shift in Favor of (Some) Paraconsistency in the Sciences"

 Winner of the ‘Mexican Academy of Logic (AML) Logic Prize 2021’.